“The LPZ helps you focus on where you need to improve most, and also reassures you that there are some areas you are doing alright in.

 - The EMPSC is working with Prof. Dr. Jos M.G.A.
 Schols, Professor of Old Age Medicine, Maastricht University to progress the development of international benchmarking

-- The PSC will be working with stakeholders to scale up this work across all five counties within the region and working with other AHSNs/PSCs for potential for wider roll out
+- The PSC have have worked with stakeholders to scale up this work across all five counties within the region and are working with other AHSNs/PSCs for potential wider roll out

 - Ongoing awareness raising with regulators (CQC) to recognise the impact on quality within participating homes and correlate improvements with LPZ implementation